nochwysid/CSE7024_Project/README.md

 :heavy_check_mark: evaluate a model
 :heavy_check_mark: compare to existing best model
 :heavy_check_mark: sign model
-:heavy_check_mark: implement broadcasting and beaconing
+:white_check_mark: implement broadcasting and beaconing
 :heavy_check_mark: add methods to save/load blockchain to/from nonvolatile storage
 - [ ] develop means to check acceptance level to determine whether or not block gets added to chain
 - [ ] implement means to check if model is compatible with device